-As a staff writer, editor or freelance contributor, Weldon has written for newspapers, websites, magazines and radio such as ADWEEK, Alternet.org, Chicago Tribune, Chicago Sun-Times, Chicago magazine, Dallas City, Dallas Times Herald, Dial, Huffington Post, Los Angeles Times, Newsday, New York Times, North Shore, Parenting, Seventeen, Spirit, Writer’s Digest, West Suburban Living, Woman’s Day, womensenews.org and hundreds more.
-She maintains a Twitter presence on multimedia storytelling as micheleweldon as well as two multimedia blogs, including Everywoman News on her site, www.everymannews.com; and her Wrestling Mom blog.
+As a staff writer, editor or freelance contributor, Weldon has written for newspapers, websites, magazines and radio such as AARP The Ethel, ADWEEK, AlJazeera, Alternet.org, Chicago Tribune, Chicago Sun-Times, Chicago magazine, Christian Science Monitor, Considerable, Cosmopolitan, CNN, Dallas City, Dallas Times Herald, Dial, Forbes, The Guardian, Huffington Post, Los Angeles Times, Medium, More, Ms., Narratively, NBC Think, Newsday, New York Times, Next Avenue, North Shore, OZY, Pacific Standard, Parenting, Quartz, Seventeen, Slate, Spirit, Writer’s Digest, Thrive Global, TIME, USA Today, Washington Post, West Suburban Living, Woman’s Day, womensenews.org and more.

-A popular public speaker, Weldon has delivered nearly 200 keynotes across the country and Canada, and has been a guest on hundreds of radio and television shows in the United States, Europe and Canada including “The Oprah Winfrey Show,” “Jenny Jones,” “Milt Rosenberg Show,” “The Sunday Papers,” “NBC’s Later Today,” “ABC Sunday Morning,” “CBS Morning Show,” and BBC-TV.
+A popular public speaker, Weldon has delivered more than 200 keynotes across the country, Canada and Europe, and has been a guest on hundreds of radio and television shows in the United States, Europe and Canada including “The Oprah Winfrey Show,” CNN, “Jenny Jones,” “Milt Rosenberg Show,” “The Sunday Papers,” “NBC’s Later Today,” “ABC Sunday Morning,” “CBS Morning Show,” Huffington Post Live, and BBC-TV.

-She is a former member of the board of directors of Journalism & Women Symposium where she is an active member, and is a member of the Association for Women Journalists and Children’s Memorial Guild.
-She is on the board of advisors for Between Friends and is the mother of three sons, Weldon, Brendan and Colin.
+She is a member of the advisory board of Global Girl Media-Chicago, Between Friends, Sarah’s Inn and Beat The Streets Chicago.
+She is a former member of the board of directors of Journalism & Women Symposium where she is an active member, and is a member of Chicago Writers Association, the Headline Club and Chicago Journalists Association, as well as the Children’s Foundation.
+She is the mother of three grown sons, Weldon, Brendan and Colin.